PowerCodersOrg/powercoders.org/site/content/_index.md

   header: Add impact to your mailbox
   link: >-
     https://powercoders.us14.list-manage.com/subscribe?u=2a42a364dd3183e63617d355b&id=dd4d5d82f8
-  text: Stay updated about our programmes and events
+  text: Stay updated about our programs and events
 ---